bezunesh/iac-django-app/readme.md

-## Overview
+## Infrastructure as a code (IaC)

+IaC allows us to create and manage cloud resources such as virutal private networks, storages, etc using a code/script.
+It enables automation and versioning of the procedures used to maintain an infrastructure.
+Using IaC we can easily reproduce an environment e.g. a staging or production in a greater speed.

-This repository contains Terraorm cofiguration files which are used to create an infrastructure on Google Cloud Platform.
+This project demonstrates the implementaion of IaC using Terraorm on Google Cloud Platform.

-This is **part 1 of a final project** done as part of SheCodeAfrica - Cloud School Bootcamp.

-Detailed information regarding the content of this repository can be found on the article that I wrote.
+A detailed article on this can be found on the following link: https://bezu.hashnode.dev/iac-kubernetes-cicd-a-complete-setup-guide

-https://bezu.hashnode.dev/iac-kubernetes-cicd-a-complete-setup-guide